adechristianp/demo/README.md

-Ani-Animo is the website to serve anime lovers to fulfill their love for anime.
+Ani-Animo is the platform to serve anime lovers to fulfill their love for anime.

 ## Getting Started